 Digital TV boxes buyers’ guide

 Welcome to Crowdstorm’s guide to digital TV boxes.
-Whether you’re looking for Freeview or Freesat connections, you can browse here to compare all the best digital deals from your favourite retailers.
+Whether you’re looking for Freeview or Freesat connections, or perhaps NowTV, you can browse here to compare all the best digital deals from your favourite retailers.

 Do I need a digital TV box?

-If you are going to spend money on a digital TV box, this will be the first question you’ll need to answer.
-Both will give you all the channels you’re used to (BBC, ITV etc), but there are important differences:
+If you're going to spend money on a digital TV box, this will be the first question you’ll need to answer.
+All will give you the channels you’re used to (BBC, ITV etc), but there are important differences:

 Freeview recorders and Freeview Plus